-Poachers break into Paris zoo and kill a rhino for its horn
+Poachers break into Paris wildlife preserve and kill a rhino for its horn

-(CNN)A rhino is dead after poachers sawed off one of its horns at a zoo in the suburbs of Paris.
+(CNN)A rhino is dead after poachers sawed off one of its horns at a wildlife preserve in the suburbs of Paris.

-This is believed to be the first time a rhino has been poached while inside a zoo, the zoo said.

-The poachers broke into the Thoiry Zoo on Monday night, forcing an outer gate and several doors open, before killing the rhino, the zoo said.
+The poachers broke into the Thoiry Zoo on Monday night, forcing an outer gate and several doors open before shooting and killing the rhino, the preserve said in a statement on Facebook.

 "They shot dead Vince, a 4-year-old male, to cut one of its horns, probably with a chainsaw," it said.
 "Its second horn was partially cut, which left the impression that the criminals were disturbed or that their equipment was defective."

+The Thoiry complex includes a zoo and a drive-through wildlife preserve, where rhinos live in a fenced enclosure.
+Two other rhinos, named Gracie and Bruno, were unharmed.

-"The whole staff is extremely shocked," the zoo said.
+"The whole staff is extremely shocked," the preserve said.

 Vince was a part of the Southern white rhino subspecies, and because they are considered extremely endangered, reproduction and conservation in zoos is essential.

-All five rhino species are on the endangered list, and are often the victims of poaching because some people believe their horns have medicinal properties.
+All five rhino species are on the endangered list and are often the victims of poaching because some people believe their horns have medicinal properties.
 In 2015, 1 kilogram of rhino horns was sold on the black market for 51,000 Euros.

-Illegal wildlife trading is one of the largest trades in the world, after drugs, counterfeiting, and human trafficking.
+Illegal wildlife trading is one of the largest illegal trades in the world, after drugs, counterfeiting, and human trafficking.

-Note: An earlier version of this article incorrectly described the place where the rhino was killed.
-It is a wildlife preserve, not a zoo.